justunsix/garden/src/content/docs/notes/005-Computer-Tech-DevOps-Bootcamp-TWN-Container-Orchestration-with-Kubernetes.md

 ### What we will deploy

 - Deploy mongodb using Helm
-- 3 Stateful Sets
+- 3 Stateful Sets to support instances of mongodb
-- Deploy UI client using deployment file
+- Deploy UI client, mongo-express, using deployment file
-- Configure nginx-ingress
+- Configure ingress controller, nginx-ingress, to allow web access

 ### Steps